InfinityHub/FE2D_forEM/docs/source/index.rst

    .. * ``input_MT``: its value is a file name; that file contains all necessary modelling parameters that are specific to MT.

 All paths and file names should be double or single quoted.
+In principle, relative paths should work; however, this has only been tested on Linux-like operating systems.
+If relative paths of files do not work, try using absolute paths.

 .. _label-modelling-parameter: